Michael McClure

 Michael McClure (October 20, 1932 – May 4, 2020) was an American poet, playwright, songwriter, and novelist.
-After moving to San Francisco as a young man, he found fame as one of the five poets (including Allen Ginsberg) who read at the famous San Francisco Six Gallery reading in 1955, which was rendered in barely fictionalized terms in Jack Kerouac's The Dharma Bums.
+After moving to San Francisco as a young man, he found fame as one of the five poets (including Allen Ginsberg) who read at the famous San Francisco Six Gallery reading in 1955, which was barely fictionalized in Jack Kerouac's The Dharma Bums.
 He soon became a key member of the Beat Generation and was immortalized as Pat McLear in Kerouac's Big Sur.

 Career overview

-Educated at the Municipal University of Wichita (1951-1953), the University of Arizona (1953-1954) and San Francisco State College (B.A., 1955) McClure's first book of poetry, Passage, was published in 1956 by small press publisher Jonathan Williams.
-Stan Brakhage, a friend of McClure, stated in the Chicago Review that:McClure always, and more and more as he grows older, gives his reader access to the verbal impulses of his whole body's thought (as distinct from simply and only brain-think, as it is with most who write).
+Educated at the Municipal University of Wichita (1951–53), the University of Arizona (1953–54), and San Francisco State College (B.A., 1955), McClure published his first book of poetry, Passage, in 1956 by small press publisher Jonathan Williams.
+Stan Brakhage, a friend of McClure, wrote in the Chicago Review:McClure always, and more and more as he grows older, gives his reader access to the verbal impulses of his whole body's thought (as distinct from simply and only brain-think, as it is with most who write).
 He invents a form for the cellular messages of his, a form which will feel as if it were organic on the page; and he sticks with it across his life ...

 McClure published eight books of plays and four collections of essays, including essays on Bob Dylan and the environment.
-His fourteen books of poetry include Jaguar Skies, Dark Brown, Huge Dreams, Rebel Lions, Rain Mirror and Plum Stones.
+His 14 books of poetry include Jaguar Skies, Dark Brown, Huge Dreams, Rebel Lions, Rain Mirror and Plum Stones.
 McClure famously read selections of his Ghost Tantra poetry series to the caged lions in the San Francisco Zoo.
 His work as a novelist includes the autobiographical The Mad Cub and The Adept.

-On January 14, 1967, McClure read at the Human Be-In event in Golden Gate Park in San Francisco and later became an important member of the 1960s hippie counterculture.
-Barry Miles referred to him as "the prince of the San Francisco scene".
+On January 14, 1967, McClure read at the Human Be-In event in Golden Gate Park and later became an important member of the 1960s hippie counterculture.
+Barry Miles called him "the prince of the San Francisco scene".

 McClure later courted controversy as a playwright with his play The Beard.
 The play tells of a fictional encounter between Billy the Kid and Jean Harlow and is a theatrical exploration of his "Meat Politics" theory, in which all human beings are "bags of meat".